puckettgw/darkedges.github.io/_posts/2019-01-17-configuring-zero-trust-with-kubernetes-Iistio-and-calico.md

 # Zero Trust Networking with Kuberenets, Istio and Calico

 This has been honed over a couple of days as I found some of the tutorials a little hard to get working.
-This should use my CoreOS Single Cluster guide as a foundation as it has been updated to support the nuances of that platform.
+This should use my [CoreOS Single Node Cluster](/2019/01/17/configuring-kubernets-single-node-cluster-with-coreos/) guide as a foundation as it has been updated to support the nuances of that platform.

 ## Installing Calico for policy and flannel for networking